A second quantized approach to the Rabi problem: Quantization of the Rabi problem

+We observe that (\ref{hs}) can also be obtained if we apply a rotation~(\ref{rot}) in relation~(\ref{h}).
 This shows that both Schr\"{o}dinger and Heisenberg representations are connected by a rotation.
-But in the second quantization approach used in this work, the rotation operation no longer have its original meaning.
-Although the observer associated with the rotating frame detects a constant field, this same observer also detect a non-zero number of photons.
+But in the second quantization approach used in this work, the rotation operation no longer has its original meaning.
+Although the observer associated with the rotating frame detects a constant field, this same observer also detects a non-zero number of photons.
 This remark would not be true if this observer tries to quantize this constant field.
 In conclusion, both frames are not physically equivalent with the second quantization process.
-Only the inertial reference frame can be used in the quantization.

-As an interesting aspect of the presented development, we see that in Eq.~(\ref{hs}) the magnetic field in $\mathbf{\hat{z}}$ direction is $B_{3}$ and not $\delta/2$, as, according to Eq.~(\ref{hlinha}), it would be expected for the rotating frame.
-In the present description, part of the energy associated to the system is also accounted with the field (with the term $\omega\hat{N}$).
-That is, considering the photons in the cavity, some of them may be emitted by the particle, altering its energy.
-This point will be made clearer with the semiclassical limit of the theory, presented in the following section.